mkbabb/yajr/README.md

 el.style.setProperty(prop, value[prop]);
 ```

-Inspired, I spent a few hours creating yet another jQuery replacement, `YAJR`, with its one and only library file [dollar.ts](src/dollar.ts).The goal of this was to turn something like this:
+Inspired, I spent a few hours creating yet another jQuery replacement, `YAJR`, with its one and only library file [dollar.ts](src/dollar.ts).
+The goal of this was to turn something like this:

 ```ts
 Array.from(document.querySelectorAll(".class")).forEach((el) => {